jleon757/github-easy-download/README.md

    cd github-easy-download
    ```

-2. Replace the placeholder icon files in the `icons/` directory with actual PNG images:
-   - `icon16.png` - 16x16 pixels
-   - `icon48.png` - 48x48 pixels
-   - `icon128.png` - 128x128 pixels

-3. Open Chrome and navigate to `chrome://extensions/`
+2. Open Chrome and navigate to `chrome://extensions/`

-4. Enable "Developer mode" in the top right corner
+3. Enable "Developer mode" in the top right corner

-5. Click "Load unpacked" and select the extension directory
+4. Click "Load unpacked" and select the extension directory

-6. The extension is now installed and active!
+5. The extension is now installed and active!

 ## Usage